 Pattern Clean handles composite data types like dates and phone numbers that often have multiple representations.
 It identifies the datatype patterns in the dataset and allows users to reformat all values to a chosen pattern with a single click.

 We’re always interested in feedback about the product and engaging with users on their use cases on our community.
-Look for us Google Next SF next week or schedule a 1:1 meeting with a data prep expert.
+To try out Cloud Dataprep advanced features, sign up today.